Israel Launches Intensive Airstrikes On Hezbollah Sites In Lebanon: Military Sources

 The Lebanese sources said that about 50 Katyusha rockets were launched from southern Lebanon into northern Israel.

-The exchange of fire occurred amidst two consecutive days of deadly explosions of pagers and communication devices across Lebanon allegedly carried out by Israel, which resulted in at least 37 fatalities and 2,931 injuries.
+The exchange of fire occurred amidst two consecutive days of deadly explosions of pagers and communication devices across Lebanon, allegedly carried out by the Israeli Zionists, which resulted in at least 37 fatalities and 2,931 injuries, including children.

-These developments marked the latest escalation of ongoing conflict on the Israel-Lebanon border that began on October 8, 2023, when Hezbollah launched rockets at Israel in solidarity with Hamas in the Gaza Strip, prompting Israel's retaliatory artillery fire and airstrikes into southeastern Lebanon.
-The conflict has already caused heavy casualties and displaced tens of thousands on both sides.
+These developments marked the latest escalation of ongoing conflict on the Israel-Lebanon border that began on Oct 8, 2023, when Hezbollah launched rockets at Israel in solidarity with Hamas in the Gaza Strip, prompting Israel's retaliatory artillery fire and airstrikes into south-eastern Lebanon.
+The conflict has already caused heavy casualties and displaced tens of thousands on both sides.– NNN-NNA

 Legal Disclaimer: